Home » Culture » Nit de Sant Joan: Catalonia’s most magical night

 Sant Joan always involves concerts, bonfires, firecrackers, and fireworks.
 Various organisations, sometimes public and sometimes private, organise celebrations across Catalonia.
 So, no matter where you are, you’ll feel the festive atmosphere and find something going on!

-Locals love to randomly detonate firecrackers throughout the night, on the street, on their patio, or on the beach.
+Locals love randomly detonating firecrackers throughout the night, on the street, on their patio, or the beach.
 If you want to join the craziness, you can buy some at the temporary fireworks shops you’ll find around the country in the days leading up to the celebrations.

 ⚠️ Important!